 Make a virtual journey through its interior: “The Augsburg Art Cabinet online”

-As part of this process of renewal, an art study room for the use of students and researchers will be opened at University House during the autumn of 2017.
+As part of this process of renewal, an art study room for the use of students and researchers will be opened at the Main University Buildning during 2018.

 Gustavianum also cares for the house contents at Hammarby, Linnaeus’s country residence outside Uppsala.